Our Team

 Welcome to Cove!
 I am a licensed clinical social worker and PhD of Social Work.
 After starting in the field of juvenile justice and working with court-involved youth, I studied adolescent well-being and the impact of work, family, and social dynamics.
 I have spent most of my career teaching at Boston College and advising future social workers through the beginnings of their professional journeys, and recently I worked as a consultant, developing programs for the Department of Mental Health’s Children’s Behavioral Health Initiative.

 Most importantly, I care deeply about creating spaces where youth, families, and individuals can have a voice in their care, a feeling of acceptance, and the opportunity for the best possible services to meet their needs.
+I always see hope with my clients.
 Because of this, Cove Wellness became my vision.
-I can’t wait to meet you, and hope you feel a sense of healing and wellness as you experience our offerings.
+I can’t wait to meet you and hope you feel a sense of healing and wellness as you experience our offerings.

 Alejandra Didio, Therapist